Winter pressures in our trust

 It is really important that patients who need urgent medical care continue to come forward as normal, especially in emergency and life-threatening cases – when someone is seriously ill or injured, or their life is at risk.

-For non-urgent care needs, we would encourage you to seek help from NHS 111 online, before attending our hospital sites.
+For non-urgent care needs, we would encourage you to seek help from NHS 111 online, before attending our hospitals.
 For more information on when to call 999 and when to go to A&E, you can also visit the NHS UK website.

 Life-threatening emergencies